 - a.
 Award of course credits earned in the home school; - b.
 Placement in the proper grade level and promotion to the next grade level; - c.
 Participation in any academic or extracurricular activity; - d.
-Membership in school-sponsored clubs, associations, or organizations; - e.
+Membership in school-sponsored clubs, associations, or organizations;

+4.6-HOME SCHOOLING (cont.)

+- e.
 A diploma or graduation, so long as the student has enrolled or re-enrolled in the District to attend classes for at least the nine (9) months immediately prior to graduation; or - f.
 Scholarships.